Introduction

 So What Does “Holiday-to-Winter” Decor Actually Look Like?

-Holiday-specific items—like ornaments, stockings, ribbon, or garlands—can still be used, but they’re gently layered on top of a winter foundation rather than dominating the entire space.
+Holiday-specific items—like ornaments, ribbons, garlands, or stockings—can still be included.
+However, they are layered gently on top of a winter base rather than dominating the entire space.

 How to Create Holiday Decor That Lasts Beyond December